sergev/gisp/docs/S-Expressions.md

 ```

 - Proper lists yield nested pairs ending in the empty list.
-- Dotted lists allow the final cdr to be any expression.
+- Dotted lists allow the final rest to be any expression.
 Only a single dot is permitted, and it must be followed by exactly one expression before the closing `)`.

 ### Quoting Forms